Login / Quote Area

-I know that the analogue coaxial systems do have a certain amount of noise introduced on the link.
+I know that traditional analogue coaxial systems have a certain amount of noise introduced on the link.
 If I want a two part system, but want to keep the audio as high quality as possible, what are my options?

-Commentators are not always the most technical or people (we chose our words carefully!).
+Commentators are not always the most technical of people (we chose our words carefully!).
 Is there anything I can do to remote control their commentary box?

 How important is the microphone gain level range?